ryotaok/ryotaok.github.io/dos_src/src/simulation_settings.md

 Damage calculation:

-- Most in-game features are implemented (see the Limitations below): enemy resistance, enemy defense, elemental reactions, internal cooldown of elemental application, the gauge unit theory,
+- Most in-game features are implemented: enemy resistance, enemy defense, elemental reactions, internal cooldown of elemental application, the gauge unit theory, stamina,
 - Critical damage is the average value of Crit rate and Crit damage.
 - Randomness of passive effects is always 100% (for example, Prototype Archaic has 50% chance to activate its passive but it is always activated when its condition is met).